-The Gold level of the Columbia Student Health Insurance Plan is designed to provide a level of coverage that is adequate for many people attending college or graduate programs.
+Plan 90 of the Columbia Student Health Insurance Plan is designed to provide a level of coverage that is adequate for many people attending college or graduate programs (and eligible dependents).

-The Platinum level of the Columbia Plan includes all of the benefits provided by the Gold level of the Plan ,as well as more extensive benefits in certain areas, including enhanced benefits for prescription drugs, hospitalization and surgery, physical therapy and other health care services.
+Plan 100 of the Columbia Plan includes all of the benefits provided by Plan 90, as well as more extensive benefits in certain areas, including enhanced benefits for prescription drugs, hospitalization and surgery, physical therapy and other health care services.

 The following optional plan may provide services for students and/or their dependents:

 - Aetna Dental Coverage